 Your watch records the details of each downhill skiing or snowboarding run using the auto run feature.
 This feature is turned on by default for downhill skiing and snowboarding.
-It automatically records new ski runs when you start moving down hill.
+It automatically records new ski runs based on your movement.
+The activity timer pauses when you stop moving downhill and when you are on a chairlift.
+The activity timer remains paused during the chairlift ride.
+You can start moving downhill to restart the activity timer.
+You can view run details from the paused screen or while the activity timer is running.